Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 ## Backlog

+1. Don't deploy two chaincodes at the same time ... wait for the first one to be deployed.
+Maybe add a rate limiter as well?
-1. Watch support for package.json
+2. Watch support for package.json
-2. Only copy changed files inside watch
+3. Only copy changed files inside watch
-3. Fake `fabric-shim` to support local debugging / local database (eg using json on the file system)
+4. Fake `fabric-shim` to support local debugging / local database (eg using json on the file system)
-4. Go language support
+5. Go language support